rjmfernandes/kafkaStreamsRefactor/Flink6/README.md

 Let's check the data in the mongodb database in http://localhost:18081 for the new collection orders6.

+By the way our connector could also be a fully managed connector running in Confluent Cloud.

+Not sure if you notice but there is no code (except for SQL) if we implement with CC Flink and Kafka Connect...

 ## Destroy CC environment

 From the terraform folder: